psychemedia/storytelling-notes/press_gang.md

 POLICE.
 MANSION-HOUSE.
 Thursday four Master tradesmen waited upon the Lord Mayor, and thanked him for the order which his Lordship sent with Mr. Nelson, the Deputy Water-Bailiff, for the liberation of their apprentices, who were impressed on Monday last, as they were going down the river to amuse themselves at Greenwich.
 In the course of their address, they detailed the particulars of the great trouble and inconvenience which they experienced in the present case; and insisted, that they being Freemen and Liverymen of London, and their apprentices being bound for the freedom of the city, the latter were not liable to be impressed, and that consequently the conduct of the press-gang, who had so impressed them, was a violation of the rights and privileges of the city of London.

-The Lord Mayor answered, that he should be always ready to protect the liberties of the city of London, and commended the Gentlemen for their exertions upon the present occcasion.
+The Lord Mayor answered, that he should be always ready to protect the liberties of the city of London, and commended the Gentlemen for their exertions upon the present occasion.
 ```

 At other times, freedom was given to the press to retrieve deserters who had made their way into the City: